gsuuon/model.nvim/README.md

   - edit settings or messages at any point
   - basic syntax highlights and folds
   - can switch to different models
-  - save/reload chat session as a simple file
+  - save/load/run chat buffer as is

 ### Contents
 - [Setup](#-setup)